github0null/eide-docs/docs/getting-started/setup.md

   :::tip Install Toolchain by EIDE
   For Windows platform, EIDE provide some online installation package for `Open Source Toolchains`.<br/>
-  So you can choose to download and install it to the default location or select an existing installation location.
+  So you can use [Install Utility Tools](../advance/install_tools) function or select an existing installation location.
   :::